 The main wealth data for Italy is the Survey of Household Income and Wealth (SHIW), collected by the Banca d'Italia, Italy's central bank.
 Its main purpose is to collect detailed data on demographics, household consumption, income, and balance sheets.
 This survey is representative of the Italian population and has been fielded biannually since 1984.
 Financial wealth data have only been publicly available since 1989.
 Beginning in 1989, some but not all of the households were re-interviewed in subsequent panels.
-The panel component has increased over time-in 1989, 29 percent of the households were re-interviewed.
+The panel component has increased over time-in 1989, 29 percent of the households were re-interviewed and by 1995, 45 percent were re-interviewed.
 The sample size is about 8,500 households.
-Financial asset items include transaction and savings accounts, certificates of deposits, government bonds, corporate bonds, stocks, mutual funds, life insurance, cash value of defined contribution pension funds, and foreign assets.
-Net real assets include real estate, business, valuables, and the stock of durables net of liabilities.
-Liabilities are mortgage and other real estate debt, consumer credit, personal loans, and credit card debt.
+The SHIW contains questions on detailed asset and debt categories.